 To be successful in this role you will need:

 - Certificate IV in Child, Youth and Family Intervention (Residential and Out of Home Care).

-- The ability to work effectively with young people and to promote positive attributes and work towards planned change in those with highly complex issues.
+- The ability to work effectively with young people and to promote positive attributes and work towards planned change.

 - Flexibility, resilience and the ability to maintain best practice under challenging circumstances.